background 0background 1background 2background 3

 Deadlines

-Curricular proposals may be entered in Modern Campus Curriculum (formerly Curriculog) at any time during the year.
-The earlier the proposal has been entered and approved by the Department Chair and Associate Dean, the earlier it can be reviewed by the ICC and implemented.
+Curricular proposals may be entered in Modern Campus Curriculum at any time during the year (however, the ICC Committee works toward the below schedule of work).
+The earlier the proposal is entered and approved by the Department Chair and Associate Dean, the earlier it can be reviewed by the ICC.

-If your proposal has the potential to create a significant change to University policies or practices or if you are interested in proposing a new program, concentration, or minor, please be sure to talk it over with your Associate Dean and the Vice Provost to gain support before entering/submitting the proposal.
+If your proposal has the potential to create a significant change to University policies or practices or if you are interested in proposing a new program, concentration, or minor, please be sure to talk it over with your Associate Dean and the AVP of Academic Programs to gain support before entering/submitting the proposal.

 Catalog Priority Dates